Shooting at Seattle’s The Postman a year after killing of owner

 The incident follows a shooting in the neighborhood earlier this week, which sent a man to the hospital with serious injuries.
 The bullets from that shooting on 23rd Avenue South also damaged a nearby child care center, the A 4 Apple Learning Center.

-In response, community leaders and members, local business owners and officials came together on Thursday to discuss community and public safety near 23rd and Jackson streets.
+In response, community leaders and members, local business owners and officials came together on Thursday to discuss community and public safety near 23rd Avenue and Jackson Street.

 This is a developing story.
 Check back for updates.